cocolinx/proto_examples/test_pins/README.md

 This is a simple TEST PINS Example for CocoLinx device.

-You can test your boards I/O Pins.
+You can test your proto I/O Pins.

 -----
 ### Setup